Who We Are and Why We Do It

 On 1st July 2016 LifeNets Australia was incorporated under the Victorian Associations Incorporation Reform Act 2012 (#A00962521) and registered with the Australian Charities and Not-for-profits Commission (#50354879153).

-Deductible gift recipient status with the Australian Tax Office is pending.
-When approved, this will mean all donations in excess of $2.00 can be claimed as an offset against individual or company income tax.
+Deductible gift recipient status with the Australian Tax Office has now been approved.
+This means all donations in excess of $2.00 can be claimed as an offset against individual or company income tax.

 LifeNets International, based in the United States, is a 501 (c) (3) not-for-profits organisation developing programs throughout the world.

 LifeNets encourages those it supports to pass on to others aid, skills, training and services, and be living examples of “paying it forward” to their communities.

 LifeNets Australia Incorporated voluntarily associates with LifeNets International.
 There are no legal, management or financial links between the two organisations, the relationship being a cooperative one, based on a mutual desire to achieve the motto of “helping others to help themselves”.

 No individual receives any pecuniary benefit or other reward for their participation in the work of LifeNets Australia.
 Legitimate, approved out-of-pocket expenses may be reimbursed but the services are provided on a voluntary basis.